Cactus Air Force: September

 On 13 September 18 Wildcats arrived at Henderson Field from the carriers USS Hornet and USS Wasp.
-The morning of this same day, Tsukahara sent a reconnaissance mission of two Type 2 aircraft escorted by nine Zeros to find out if the Japanese Army had captured Henderson Field during the night.
+The morning of this same day, Tsukahara sent a reconnaissance mission of two C5M2 "Babs" aircraft escorted by nine Zeros to find out if the Japanese Army had captured Henderson Field during the night.
 The Zeros tangled with Cactus Air Force fighters from VMF-223, VMF-224, and VF-5, losing four Zeros along with their pilots.
 The CAF lost four fighters, two in combat and two to accidents with two CAF pilots killed.
 An afternoon raid the same day by 27 Bettys and 12 Zeros attacked Henderson Field at 14:00 and again resulted in intense clashes with the Cactus defenders.
 In the skirmish, two Betty bombers were lost and two were heavily damaged, with three crewmen killed and six captured.
 Two Wildcats were lost, one each from VMF-212 and VF-5, with both pilots killed.
-On that same day, two R Area floatplane Zeros from Rekata Bay swept over Lunga Point and shot down a scoutplane SBD from VMSB-231, killing both of its crewmen.
+On that same day, two R Area floatplane Zeros from Rekata Bay swept over Lunga Point and shot down a scout plane SBD from VMSB-231, killing both of its crewmen.
 Another CAF scout SBD from VS-3 ditched in the ocean that afternoon during their search patrol, and both crewmen were lost.
 Later that day, 12 VS-3 SBDs and six VT-8 TBF Avenger torpedo planes arrived at Henderson Field as reinforcements.

 On 14 September, the R Area force attacked Henderson throughout the day with a total of 24 float fighters and bombers, losing eight of them with no losses to the CAF.
 A fighter sweep by seven 2nd Air Group Zeros from Rabaul also attacked Lunga that day, losing one aircraft and pilot.
 A Japanese reconnaissance aircraft was also shot down over Guadalcanal that day.
 The only CAF loss was one VMF-223 Wildcat that wrecked on takeoff, seriously injuring the pilot.

 From 15 to 27 September, bad weather over the Bismarck Islands caused a lull in the air campaign over Guadalcanal, with no Japanese air raids.
 During this period, both sides reinforced their respective air units.
 The Japanese delivered 85 fighters and bombers to their air units at Rabaul, while the Americans brought in 23 fighters and bombers to Henderson Field.
 On 20 September, the Japanese counted 117 total aircraft at Rabaul while the CAF tallied 71 aircraft at Henderson Field.

 October

-The Japanese battleships Kongō and Haruna bombarded Henderson Field during the night of 13 October with their 14-inch guns, destroying most of the planes and killing 46 Americans, including 9 pilots.
+On the evening of October 13-14, the Japanese Battleships Kongō and Haruna sailed into Ironbottom Sound and proceeded to shell Henderson Field with 14-inch shells.
+After the 90-minute bombardment, 41 Americans were killed, and the Cactus Air Force possessed only five SBDs and 7 Wildcats that were still operational.